Durian Durian: Production

 Fan was featured in Little Cheung, a film which also deals with poverty and life as an immigrant.
 This film also centres upon Portland Street in Kowloon.

 Chan became interested in the topic of prostitution while filming Little Cheung in Kowloon, where he met and interviewed various prostitutes.
 While filming in mainland China, Chan found the public toilets to be terrible and very different.
 This served as inspiration for his next film Public Toilet (2002).

 Reception

 In addition to numerous awards, the film has received critical acclaim.
 Reviews have praised Chan and actresses Qin Hailu and Mak Wai-Fan, and emphasise themes of contrast, urban squalor, youthful optimism, and alienation.
 The film has been called "deliberate and brooding".

 Awards

 At the 20th Hong Kong Film Awards in 2001, Durian Durian was nominated for the Best Film, Best Director (Fruit Chan), Best Screenplay (Fruit Chan), Best Actress (Qin Hailu), Best New Performer (Qin Hailu) and Best Art Direction (Tin Muk) awards.
-It won the awards for Best Film and Best New Performer.
+It won the awards for Best Screenplay and Best New Performer.
 It was awarded Best Film at the 2001 Hong Kong Film Critics Society Awards.
 The film also won the Best Picture award at the 38th Golden Horse Awards, with Qin winning the Best Actress and Best New Performer awards.